 Dr. Fuller teaches courses in AAC, Anatomy and Physiology of Speech Production, Phonetics, Voice Disorders, and Research Methods.

-Dr. Wilson-Fowler began teaching in our department in fall 2010.
+Elizabeth Wilson-Fowler began teaching in the department fall of 2010.
 She recently received her doctoral degree from Florida State University.
 She teaches undergraduate and graduate courses and provides clinical supervision.

 Prior to coming to Eastern, she worked as a speech-language pathologist in private practice and in the public schools in Anacortes, Washington.
 Dr. Wilson-Fowler has assessed and treated children from 3 to 21 years of age with a range of speech and language disorders.
 Her area of interest focuses on school-age language and literacy.

-Roberta Jackson (Robbie) has been a faculty member at EWU since Fall 1999.
+Roberta Jackson (Robbie) is a senior lecturer in the department of Communication Disorders joining the program Fall 1999.
 With over 30 years of university teaching, she has held positions at the University of California-Santa Barbara, California State University-Long Beach, and California Lutheran University.

 Robbie's clinical interests and expertise are in communication disorders in children, specifically stuttering, phonology and language, and in the assessment process for all communication disorders.
 Currently her research interests center around speech sound disorders, fluency and language learning disabilities.
 She teaches Voice Disorders, Fluency and Stuttering, and Intervention courses at the undergraduate level and Assessment, Disorders of Fluency, Phonological Acquisition and Behavior, and Advanced Clinical Practice, at the graduate level.

-Dr. Barbara Peregoy began her teaching career at Eastern Washington University, as a lecturer, in the Fall of 2001.
+Barbara Peregoy is a senior lecturer joining the department of Communication Disorders in the fall of 2001.
 She comes to Eastern with almost 20 years of clinical experience in private practice.
 Her clinical interests are early identification of hearing loss, electronystagmography and electrophysiology of the auditory mechanism.

 An alumna of EWU, she received her BA in Communication Disorders in 1979, and recently completed her clinical doctorate degree in Audiology from Arizona School of Health Science.
 Aside from her teaching and clinical supervision duties at EWU, Dr. Peregoy provides hearing screening consultation in the NICU at Deaconess Medical Center in Spokane.